-We have been holding sustainable agriculture lectures and they have been a great success.
+We will be holding more sustainable agriculture lectures this spring.
+Our lecture series MULCH AND MARGARITAS was hosted by Shannon Cain (indie musician extraordinaire, who plays at Nashville's The Listen Room) were a fantastic success!
+We made new friends and loved getting together to discuss growing things!
 If you have ever been interested in growing your own food, you won't want to miss these informative lectures!!
 Send us an e-mail if you are interested and we can forward a schedule.

 Our newest addition is our natural mosquito repellent: It is made of natural essential oils that flying things HATE, like peppermint and lavender oils.
 Works like a charm without all those chemicals and icky mess.